Health and Care Research Wales is pleased to announce a new call for applications to the Health Research Fellowship Award.

-The Fellowship offers three years full-time funding (or four or five years part-time) to individuals who have no more than 60-months FTE postdoctoral research experience at the time of applying.
+The fellowship aims to support individuals to become independent researchers through leading and undertaking high-quality research.
+The fellowship offers up to three years full-time funding (or four or five years part-time), to individuals who have no more than 60-months Full-Time Equivalent (FTE) postdoctoral research experience at the time of applying.

 The following templates are available via the eGAS system via the uploads tab.

 If you have queries or problems preparing your proposal please refer to the call guidance documents provided.
 You can also contact the team +44 (0)23 8059 1925 (24 hour answer phone) or email: firstname.lastname@example.org

 The Welsh Government grant privacy notice states how the Welsh Government will use the information provided at application stage.